-Out of the 36 participating classrooms in each year of the study, 26 had at least 10 students who met the eligibility criteria.
-However, 10 classrooms in Year 1 and 10 classrooms in Year 2 had fewer than 10 ROOTS-eligible students.
+students.
 In these instances, we combined at-risk students from these classrooms to meet the random assignment's 10-student requirement.
 For example, in Year 1, at-risk students from two classrooms were combined to form a "virtual" ROOTS classroom, which provided a 2:1 ROOTS group and a 5:1 ROOTS group.
 After these cross-class grouping procedures were applied, a total of 136 ROOTS groups were formed (n = 69 2:1 ROOTS groups, n = 67 5:1 ROOTS group).

 Students.
 A total of 1,580 kindergarten students were screened for ROOTS eligibility.
-Of these students, 659 met eligibility criteria and were randomly assigned to the two-student group condition (n = 138) the five-student group condition (n = 327), or the no-treatment control condition (n = 194).
+Of these students, 659 met eligibility criteria and were randomly assigned to the two-student group condition (n = 138), the five-student group condition (n = 327), or the no-treatment control condition (n = 194).
 See Table 1 for demographic information on the ROOTS students.

 Interventionists.
 ROOTS intervention groups were taught by district-employed instructional assistants (75%) and by interventionists hired specifically for this study (25%).
-All interventionists were female, with 61% identifying as White and 20% as Hispanic.
-Most interventionists had prior experience with small group instruction (91%), a bachelor's degree or higher (63%), and an average of 13 years of teaching experience.
-Half of the interventionists (50%) had taken college level algebra course and 24% had a current teaching license.
+All interventionists were female, with 61% identifying as White, 20% as Hispanic, 2% as African American, 2% as

+Asian American/Pacific Islander, 2% as Native American, and 8% declining to provide ethnicity information.
+Most interventionists had prior experience with small-group instruction (91%), a bachelor's degree or higher (63%), and an average of 13 years of teaching experience.
+Half of the interventionists (50%) had taken a college-level algebra course and 24% had a current teaching license.